metarhia/jstp-java/README.md

 ```

 You can change used transport by calling `useTransport()` method.
+This will close previous transport if available and set provided one
+as current transport.
+If transport has already been connected at that
-If you implement your own restoration policy, you need to send `handshake` packet on your own.
+time you will have to send `handshake` manually.
+Otherwise appropriate
+method of restoration policy will be called when transport reports
+that it's connected.

-To process connection events, add `JSTPConnectionListener` to your connection.
+To react to connection events, you can use `JSTPConnectionListener`:

 ```java
 connection.addSocketListener(new JSTPConnectionListener() {